Weather-Together/weather_together_be_cap/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Weather Together is a game app where a daily set of weather data is displayed to the user (player) from a randomly selected location in the world.
-Each day the player guesses a location where they think this weather data was collected through an interactive map selector.
-They are able to keep track of prior guesses as well as track their progress on a leaderboard.

-The goal of this app is to provide public education and increase awareness of general global climate trends in a fun and interactive manner.

 This portion of the app handles the backend functionality of the game:
 * Creates new user from input recieved from frontend and creates mailer with token to be passed to frontend for account activation.